-Coleman Microtunnelling has microtunnelled two power plant water cooling lines using a Herrenknecht microtunnel boring machine (MTBM) in Ghana, West Africa.
+Coleman Microtunnelling has microtunnelled two water cooling lines for a power plant in Ghana, West Africa.

 The Kpone Independent Power Plant (KIPP), located on the coast 25 km from the capital of Ghana, is an oil-gas power plant that supplies approximately one million households with electricity.